Yeast Infection During Pregnancy – Everything That You Need To Know

-Home/ Natural Remedies for Yeast Infection
+Home and Natural Remedies for a Yeast Infection

-- Oregano oil: Oregano oil is an effective treatment for fungal infections as it contains phenols and flavonoids that kill fungus and pathogens.
+- Oregano Oil: Oregano oil is an effective treatment for fungal infections, as it contains phenols and flavonoids that kill fungus and pathogens.
 It is also loaded with vitamins and nutrients which strengthen the immune system to fight off infections.

 It is common to have a yeast infection while pregnant.
-Natural remedies can be effective in the early stages of an infection; however, if the symptoms persist for a week or two, medical treatment should be sought immediately.
+Natural remedies can be effective in the early stages of an infection.
+However, if the symptoms persist for a week or two, medical treatment should be sought immediately.

 Although there are factors such as hormonal imbalance and vaginal secretions that are not under your control, there are some preventive steps you can take to minimise your chances of developing an infection.
 Here are some tips to prevent yeast infections:

-- Avoid heavily scented soaps, bubble baths and sprays near the genital area as they might irritate the affected region and aggravate the condition
+- Avoid heavily scented soaps, bubble baths, and sprays near the genital area, as they might irritate the affected region and aggravate the condition.

 - While wiping the genital area, always wipe from front to back.
-Wiping back to front increases the chances of infections
+Wiping back to front increases the chances of infections.

-- Avoid wearing underwear or pyjama bottoms during bed time
+- Avoid wearing underwear or pyjama bottoms during bed time.

-- Refrain from douching
+- Refrain from douching.